mgsrichard/Capstone-Project/README.md

 Maybe keep.
 Investigate.
 Seems to be 0 for international rows, so could possibly be used as a proxy for interenational.

 ### 17 rowNumber
-Probably drop.
-Seems to be an original row number/key value but highest value is in the 80000s.
+Keep.
+Seems to be an original row number/key value.
+Used in our Postgres table as primary key value.

 ### 18 Masters_Degree
 Boolean field, presumably 0 if no and 1 if yes.
 Probably keep.
 Consider using an encoded score (if appropriate within ML model) to combine all education columns.
 All education fields seem to indicate highest level completed.